-Ngotho, inwardly, asks himself when Mr. Howlands, and other settlers, will leave so that the blacks can tend their lands.
+Ngotho, inwardly, asks himself when Mr. Howlands, and other settlers, will leave his country, so the blacks can tend their own lands.
 On the other hand, Mr. Howlands wonders who will tender his farm when he passes away.
 His son who was 'connected' to the farm was killed in the Second World War while in the line of duty as a soldier.
 The last born, Stephen, isn't drawn to the farm.

 He offers an excuse before she asks him whether his parents beat him.
 He answers only when he does wrong.
 He asks if her parents beat her.
 She says sometimes, but if her mother doesn't beat her, she uses vulgar language on her which hurts her more than beating.

 The following year, Njoroge is promoted to class 1.